fusioncharts/dev_centre_docs/getting-started/django/export-charts-using-django.md

 ---
 title: Exporting Charts | FusionCharts
-description: This article focuses on how you can export your chart using Django.
+description: Learn how to export your charts as JPG, PNG, SVG, or PDF files using FusionCharts Suite XT and its Django wrapper.
+Explore to know what's new in the article!
 heading: Exporting Charts
 ---